 You will have access to digital or acoustic pianos at City Lit

-- Piano/keyboards classes are taught in our digital piano suite with one instrument per student (and headphones for private playing)
+• Piano/keyboards classes are taught in our digital piano labs with one instrument per student (with headphones provided for private playing)

 Do I need to buy anything?